bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 .. bokehjs-script-tag::

-SRI hashes are only produced for full release versiones (i.e. not for dev builds or release candidates).
+SRI hashes are only produced for full release versions (i.e. not for dev builds or release candidates).

 In addition to a single Bokeh model (e.g. a plot), the |components| function